 B. Purchase hourly/daily parking using the Pay-As-You-Go machines, or

 Compliance with the Good Neighbor Policy is a condition of enrollment and/or employment at American University.

 All individuals parking on campus are required to both possess, and properly display a valid AU parking permit or pay for parking hourly/daily at the Pay-As-You-Go machines in the commuter lots.
 The issuance and use of AU parking permits is restricted according to the following regulations, categories and conditions.
-Failure to comply with the regulations may result in the issuance of citations, fees, fines, vehicle immobilization, collections and/or further legal action.
+Failure to comply with the regulations may result in the issuance of citations, vehicle immobilization, collections and/or further legal action.
 Parking permits are issued on a first-come, first-serve basis.
-Persons desiring parking permits for a specific lot or off campus garage may be placed on a waiting list for that parking lot.
-All University parking permits are valid at all times in the Nebraska Parking Lot and Katzen Arts Center Garage (unless otherwise noted on the permit).
+Persons needing parking permits for a specific lot or off campus garage may be placed on a waiting list.
+All University parking permits are valid at all times in the Nebraska Avenue Parking Lot and Katzen Arts Center Garage (unless otherwise noted on the permit).

 Parking Permit Eligibility

 Faculty and staff must purchase a faculty and staff parking permit.
 Students must purchase a student parking permit.
-If an individual is both a student and faculty/staff member, their full-time status determines which permit they may purchase.
+If an individual is both a student and faculty/staff member, his/her full-time status determines which permit he/she may purchase.
 If an individual is part-time student as well as part-time staff, the individual must purchase a student permit.